tdawes93/restaurant-budget/README.md

 ### Limitations

-- The functionality of the quiz is made using JavaScript (JS) meaning the quiz built in front-end development.
-If the user wanted to, they would be able to access the JS code and see the correct answers.
-In the future, the questions and programming code could be written in a back-end language to avoid this issue.
+- As the app is run using Code Institue's Mock Terminal it doesn't offer a particularly user friendly interface.
+This could be improved by adapting the terminal or creating original HTML/CSS code for the app, turing it into a Full Stack Project.

 ***